 - The Beginner: A 190 Deck Boat has a simple design, is easy to handle and isn't so basic that you'll feel like you're selling yourself short.
 It still has those storage solutions, that power and speed (180 hp), and it's the full package that doesn't break the bank.

 - The Quiet Type: The 210 Deck Boat is a great way to get out on the water without having to invite everybody you know.
-It has a comfortable layout, and is an easy way to enjoy the water without having to go overboard.
+It has a comfortable layout and is an easy way to enjoy the water without having to go overboard (pun intended).
 It's also versatile enough that, if you're feeling social, you can easily switch it up and host your very own cocktail party aboard.

 - The Party Animal: An Element XR7 is able to blend the elegance of a deck boat with the functionality of a pontoon boat.
-The layout is huge, so it's perfect for lots of people to climb onboard, and there's a little something for everybody to enjoy here.
+The layout is huge, so it's perfect for lots of people to climb onboard.
+There's a little something for everybody to enjoy here.
 Want comfort, space, style, performance and popularity?
 This is the boat for you.

 Bayliner: Better Deck Boats, Better Boating